BLOG

 Here’s a video showing how I appliqué an image like this.

-The cat is one of the blocks in my Cats Quilt, shrunk down a bit.
+The cat is one of the blocks in my Cuddly Cats quilt pattern, shrunk down a bit.
 I made the small bag and resized the cat image to be 5 inches tall and 4 inches wide.
 That left plenty of breathing room between the top of the cat and that awesome big grommet, and fit from side to side nicely.
 I wouldn’t go any bigger than that in either direction for whatever image you’re adding.

 I love it!
 Mine is holding my current EPP project (to be shared soon – it’s almost finished!) and Jo has already requested a larger one with a monster on it, and a tall, skinny pocket inside especially for holding a few crochet hooks.
 My plan is to make a few more in different sizes (the pattern includes three sizes) to hold various works in progress and hang them on some hooks on my studio walls.
 Cute AND functional.
 I see a lot more of these in my future. 🙂